Mubangizi/facebook-clone/README.md

 # facebook-clone
-Testing my react by building a facebook clon
+Testing my react by building a facebook clone